 Medical malpractice during delivery can result in birth defects and brain injury.
 Our lawyers are experienced at handling cases of obstetric medical malpractice.
 Common effects of this form of malpractice are cerebral palsy and Erb’s palsy, brain defects resulting from the deprivation of oxygen to the baby.
 Often, these effects could have been prevented by proper monitoring and care on the part of the obstetrics staff.
 In these cases, the medical malpractice attorney Longwood, FL residents trust may be able to help.

 We have all heard of cases of medical malpractice in which a surgeon has amputated the wrong limb or performed the wrong surgery.
 However, more common cases of surgical error include inadequate attention to hygiene causing infection, misuse of anesthesia, or poor performance of a surgery.
 Because surgery is an invasive and risky choice, surgical error can result in debilitating injury, if not death.
 Our medical malpractice lawyers have handled numerous cases of surgical error, recovering substantial sums for injured clients and their families.

 In many cases of disease, a timely diagnosis and treatment can prevent serious complications.
 Early detection of cancer is often the key to survival of the deadly disease.
 However, many cases of medical malpractice involve the misdiagnosis of cancer, which allows the disease to progress and the patient to suffer severe, if not deadly, effects.
 When a medical professional misdiagnoses cancer when the majority of doctors would have performed the correct diagnosis, they may be committing medical malpractice.

-If you or a family member has suffered due to misdiagnosis, birth injury, nursing home abuse, or another form of medical negligence, our Orlando medical malpractice attorneys may be able to help.
+If you or a family member has suffered due to misdiagnosis, birth injury, nursing home abuse, or another form of medical negligence, the medical malpractice attorney Longwood, FL turns to may be able to help.
 Fill out our case evaluation form for a free assessment of your case.